 Defective Products Can Cause Serious Injuries

 The injury depends on the type of product and the flaw.
-Your lawyer look into your account of how the injury occurred and your medical records to help determine how these injuries happened.
+Your Peru product liability lawyer will look into your account of how the injury occurred and your medical records to help determine how these injuries happened.
 Some common types of injuries include:

 - Burn injuries